Luke100000/Nooby/docu/server/specification.md

 This section is only relevant when writing an own client and describes the binary representation of a packet.

-Data is transmitted from server to client in chunks, no bigger than `256^2` bytes:
+Data is transmitted from _server to client_ in chunks, no bigger than `256^2` bytes:

 - `{userId}{chunkSize}{chunk}`
   Messages from different users may interleave, therefore every user needs to concat chunks in its own buffer.

-Data is directly transmitted from client to server as data can not interleave.
+When data is sent from _client to server_, no chunking is performed as packets will never interleave.

 One or more chunks may form a message: